-6. Statement of Merchant Function Charge
+6. Statement of Merchant Function Charge and Purchase of Receivables Rate

 The Merchant Function Charge applicable to each Service Classification Group will be provided annually on the Statement of Merchant Function Charge and Purchase of Receivables Rate, with an effective date of January 1.
 The annual purchase of receivables rate will also be presented on the Statement of Merchant Function Charge and Purchase of Receivables Rate.
 The Statement will be available at the Authority's business offices.